Cohomological VC-density: Bounds and Applications: Preliminary Background and results

-We fix a base field $K$ of char. $p$ (possibly equal to 0) and a prime $\ell \neq p$.
+We fix a base field $K$ of characteristic $p$ (possibly equal to 0) and a prime $\ell \neq p$.
 Let $\Lambda = \bbZ/\ell\bbZ$ with $\ell \neq p$.
-Given a scheme $X$, we can consider the corresponding etale topology.
-We denote by $X_{et}$ the resulting etale site.
-In this setting, one can define the analogous notions of local systems, and constructible sheaves in the etale topology.
+Given a scheme $X$, we can consider the corresponding \'{e}tale topology.
+We denote by $X_{et}$ the resulting \'{e}tale site.
+In this setting, one can define the analogous notions of local systems, and constructible sheaves in the \'{e}tale topology.
 We briefly recall the definitions and some properties of the resulting categories which will be used in the following.

-As in the complex analytic case, a $\Lambda$-module $M$ defines a constant sheaf $\underbar{M}$ in the etale topology i.e. an object of the category $Sh(X_{et},\Lambda)$ of sheaves of $\Lambda$-modules in the etale topology.
-A {\it local system} (or locally constant sheaf) $\cL$ of $\Lambda$-modules on $X$ is a sheaf of finite $\Lambda$-modules which is locally constant i.e. there is an open cover $U_i$ in the etale topology of $X$ such that $\cL|_{U_i}$ is a constant sheaf.
+As in the complex analytic case, a $\Lambda$-module $M$ defines a constant sheaf $\underbar{M}$ in the \'{e}tale topology i.e. an object of the category $Sh(X_{et},\Lambda)$ of sheaves of $\Lambda$-modules in the \'{e}tale topology.
+A {\it local system} (or locally constant sheaf) $\cL$ of $\Lambda$-modules on $X$ is a sheaf of finite $\Lambda$-modules which is locally constant i.e. there is an open cover $U_i$ in the \'{e}tale topology of $X$ such that $\cL|_{U_i}$ is a constant sheaf.

-\begin{remark} In the aforementioned setting, and for a geometric point $x \in X$, one can define the etale fundamental group $\pi_1^{et}(X,x)$.
-The analog of Remark \ref{rem:localsystemanalytic} continues to hold in this setting with the usual fundamental group replaced by the etale fundamental group.
-In particular: \begin{enumerate} \item The category of local systems of $\Lambda$-modules in the etale topology is a full abelian subcategory of the $Sh(X_{et},\Lambda).$ \item If $f: \cL \rightarrow \cM$ is a morphism of local systems where $\cL$ is the constant local system, then $ker(f)$ is a constant local system. \end{enumerate} \end{remark}
+\begin{remark} In the aforementioned setting, and for a geometric point $x \in X$, one can define the \'{e}tale fundamental group $\pi_1^{et}(X,x)$.
+The analog of Remark \ref{rem:localsystemanalytic} continues to hold in this setting with the usual fundamental group replaced by the \'{e}tale fundamental group.
+In particular: \begin{enumerate} \item The category of local systems of $\Lambda$-modules in the \'{e}tale topology is a full abelian subcategory of the $Sh(X_{et},\Lambda).$ \item If $f: \cL \rightarrow \cM$ is a morphism of local systems where $\cL$ is the constant local system, then $ker(f)$ is a constant local system. \end{enumerate} \end{remark}

 One can define the notion of constructible sheaves of $\Lambda$-modules as in the complex analytic case.
 In particular, a sheaf $\cF$ of $\Lambda$-module is constructible with respect to a stratification $\cS$ if the restriction of $\cF$ to each stratum is locally constant.
-The analogs of the assertions with regards to the derived category of constructible sheaves and $\cS$-constructible sheaves from \ref{subsubsec:constructible} continue to hold in the etale setting.
+The analogs of the assertions with regards to the derived category of constructible sheaves and $\cS$-constructible sheaves from \ref{subsubsec:constructible} continue to hold in the \'{e}tale setting.